-- No more reporting to the South African Reserve Bank; - Applications are done via SARS by informing SARS in various ways (discussed later on); - Withdrawal of retirement annuities can only be done after being a non-resident for 3 consecutive years; - Informing your bank that you are a non-resident; - The bank opens a non-resident bank account with limited transactional access. - Single Discretionary allowance (SDA) of R1mil per individual only falls away if an emigrant applies for an Emigration Tax Clearance Pin (TCS) from SARS as this changes their status with the SARB.
-In practice, the TCS is only applied for when withdrawing retirement annuities.
-SDA runs on a calendar year basis. - Foreign Investment tax clearance to be applied for any amounts up to R10mil to be sent abroad.
-For amounts over R10mil, up to R20mil. special approval must be obtained.
+- No more reporting to the South African Reserve Bank; - Applications are done via SARS by informing SARS in various ways (discussed later on); - Withdrawal of retirement annuities can only be done after being a non-resident for 3 consecutive years; - Informing your bank that you are a non-resident; - The bank opens a non-resident bank account with limited transactional access. - Single Discretionary allowance (SDA) of R1mil per individual falls away when the emigrant receives their SARS Notice of Non-Resident Letter. - Approved International Transfer must be obtained to send any amounts abroad up to R10mil.
+For amounts over R10mil. special approval must be obtained.
 This is then valid for 12 months.